SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/4_setup_ea_workzone.md

 4. Click on the Build Work Zone Subscription or on "Go to Application".

-    A new window will open with "Access Denied".
+    A new window will open with the message "Access Denied."

     You need to add the missing Role Collection "Launchpad_Admin" to your user.

-    The required role collections have been already created with the subscription to the Launchpad Service.
+    The required role collections have already been created as part of the subscription to the Launchpad Service.

-5. Navigate in the left handed navigation pane of the BTP Cockpit to **Security --> Users**.
+5. Navigate in the left-handed navigation pane of the BTP Cockpit to **Security --> Users**.
 Click on users.

-    In a new account you will basically see your own user.
+    In a new account, you will primarily see your own user profile.
 Click on your user.

 6. Click on "Assign Role Collection".

     ![](images/2_ea_workz_06_assign.png)

-7. Assign at least this Role Collections:
+7. Assign at least this Role Collection:

     - Launchpad_Admin